 - Miss England 2009: Lance Corporal Katrina Hodge (who had been commended for bravery for disarming and downing an escaping prisoner).

 - Canada.
 The Canadian military allows women to fill all the same positions as men, apart from a very few positions on their older submarines that lack facilities for female crew members.
-Female soldiers were (and are) among the numerous Canadian troops fighting in Afghanistan, alongside with men.
+Female soldiers were among the numerous Canadian troops fighting in Afghanistan, alongside with men.

 - Germany.
 In 2000 a female German medic successfully went to the European Court of Justice to remove restrictions for women bearing arms in the German armed forces.
-Her original intention was just to be allowed to receive weapon training for self defense, but it caused the German Government to officially allow woman in their armed forces as soldiers.
+Her original intention was just to be allowed to receive weapon training for self defence, but it caused the German Government to officially allow women in their armed forces as soldiers.
 Nowadays female soldiers are a notable if still small part of their land, air and sea forces.

 - Finland.
 Finnish defence forced showed green light for women to serve in the armed forces in 1992, and several women have opted to do so.
 They can (and do) serve in all branches and tasks, yet there are same requirements for physical performance for both sexes.
 Those women who do pass the physical for demanding tasks, such as Parachute Rangers, often are tough as nails.
 Many women, who have served, have also volunteered in UN peacekeeping missions.

 - Originally some tasks (e.g. Military Police) were designed to be forbidden from females.
 But enough females demanded to be given at least a chance to try and all limits were dropped.